enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-package-manager/step3.md

  followed by any number of characters (`.*`)

-ALternatively, if you are looking for python 3, just search for
+Alternatively, if you are looking for python 3, just search for

 ```bash
 apt search --names-only '^python3.[0-9]$'